State and county Shelter in Place orders and restrictions

-Note to buyers that the daily parking permit fee is $3.
-The seller/vendor fee is $25.
+The seller/vendor fee is $30 per standard vendor space (2 adjacent parking spaces).
 Please bring correct change to speed your entry into the market.

 The organizations that participate in the flea markets are active in amateur radio education, emergency communications, and civic support activities.
 If you would like to receive a reminder of each month's flea market and other news about the market, sign up on our email list.